mythology-and-legends-in-warfare

 Introduction: The Enduring Symbol of the Knights of Saint John

-Few emblems carry the weight of history, faith, and martial honor as the Cross of Saint John—more commonly known today as the Maltese Cross.
+Few emblems carry the combined weight of history, faith, and martial honor as profoundly as the Cross of Saint John—more commonly recognized today as the Maltese Cross.
 For nearly a millennium, this eight-pointed symbol has served as the visual anchor of the Knights Hospitaller (later the Sovereign Military Order of Malta) and other knightly orders that trace their lineage to the Crusades.
-More than a mere heraldic device, the cross has been a badge of identity, a statement of purpose, and a constant reminder of the virtues that defined the order’s unique blend of monastic discipline, military prowess, and charitable service.
-This article explores the historical origins, deep symbolism, and enduring legacy of the Cross of Saint John, examining how it became the defining emblem for one of the most influential knightly orders in European history and why it continues to resonate in the modern world.
+More than a mere heraldic device, the cross has functioned as a badge of identity, a statement of purpose, and a constant reminder of the virtues that defined the order’s unique blend of monastic discipline, military prowess, and charitable service.

 Historical Origins: From the Hospital in Jerusalem to the Fortress of Malta